 Credit risk is the risk of an unexpected loss by the Company if a customer or third-party to a financial instrument fails to meet its contractual obligations.
-The Company considers this risk to be insignificant as the majority of the Company's cash and cash equivalents, shortterm investments, and restricted cash are held by financial institutions with an A (low) credit rating or are invested in Government of Canada treasury bills which are backed by the Government of Canada.
-At December 31, 2014, the Company's credit risk for receivables was primarily related to Other receivables as detailed in Note 7 of the Company's financial statements for the year ended December 31, 2014.
-Based on the
+The Company considers this risk to be insignificant as the majority of the Company's cash and cash equivalents, short-term investments, and restricted cash are held by financial institutions with an A (low) credit rating or are invested in Government of Canada treasury bills which are backed by the Government of Canada.
+At December 31, 2015, the Company's credit risk relates to its cash and cash equivalents, short-term investments, receivables and restricted cash of \$5.3 million (December 31, 2014 - \$7.8 million).